mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     These are some rules of thumb that result from that:

-    - The tests of a test-case may interact, so you should inline all modified nodes into the testcase to be _check-nodes_.
+    - The tests of a test case may interact, so you should inline all modified nodes into the test case to be _check nodes_.
     - Whenever you modify many nodes in the model, consider writing a migration and migration test instead.
     - Remember that the console and each test will output separate IDs for the conceptually same node.
 And they will change from run to run.
     - Especially when stepping through tests, it is easy to be confused by that and draw false conclusions
     - Whenever your code queries for the nodes of a model, be ready to see duplicates for each test (as in the *dataRef* example).
 You may test this by asserting that something is included or excluded instead of asserting true equality of the expected and actual lists.
     - Another source for duplicates is if the test model imports itself.
-    - If you need full power on the temporary model, consider writing a baseLanguage test and creating your repository and model by hand. [jetbrains.mps.smodel.TestModelFactory](https://github.com/JetBrains/MPS/blob/master/core/kernel/tests/jetbrains/mps/smodel/TestModelFactory.java) allows to do that, e.g. the [ModelListenerTest](https://github.com/JetBrains/MPS/blob/master/core/kernel/tests/jetbrains/mps/smodel/ModelListenerTest.java) uses that TestModelFactory.
-It is unfortunately not available as stubs, so that you'll need to copy it to your project
+    - If you need full power on the temporary model, consider writing a Base Language test and creating your repository and model by hand. [jetbrains.mps.smodel.TestModelFactory](https://github.com/JetBrains/MPS/blob/master/core/kernel/tests/jetbrains/mps/smodel/TestModelFactory.java) allows to do that, e.g. the [ModelListenerTest](https://github.com/JetBrains/MPS/blob/master/core/kernel/tests/jetbrains/mps/smodel/ModelListenerTest.java) uses that TestModelFactory.
+It is unfortunately not available as stubs so you'll need to copy it to your project

      {{ contribution_by('abstraktor') }}